rootstrap/tech-guides/git/README.md

 ### Staging branch (staging) **[Required]**

 This branch has all the features ready to be tested by the Client.

-If the project has CD configured, every time something is merged into this branch the code will be automatically deployed to Staging environment for the Client to test.
+If the project has CD configured, every time something is merged into this branch the code will be automatically deployed to the Staging environment for the Client to test.

 * **Origin:** *master* (in the initial project set up this branch is created from master)
 * **Destination:** -